mrooney/mrooney.github.com/source/_posts/2012-07-01-freelancing-a-6-month-retrospective.markdown

 fulfilling and enjoyable ways to spend some of my healthiest years than 40+ hour weeks in an office.

-More specifically, there were a few activities I wanted to spend more time doing: cooking, climbing, yoga, and Zen practice.
+More specifically, there were a few activities I wanted to spend more time doing: cooking, climbing, yoga, and meditation.

 In review, here are the numbers between then and now:

 * hours worked/week: 40-50 => 16-20
 * estimated vacation per year: 4 weeks => 12 weeks
 * meals cooked/day: ~0.7 => 2+
-* daily Zen practice (zazen): 15 minutes => 70 minutes, plus ~1 day a
+* daily meditation: 15 minutes => 70 minutes, plus ~1 day a
-  week at the Fire Lotus Temple
+  week at a Zen Buddhist temple
 * weekly climbing / yoga: 0 => 2
 * monthly income: unchanged!